xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 Timing configuration
 ....................

-The LCDs datasheet will give all the timing characteristics necessary to setup the LCD.
+The LCD's datasheet will give all the timing characteristics necessary to setup the LCD.
 Refer to :ref:`lcd_vertical_timing` and :ref:`lcd_horizontal_timing` for clarification of the LCD timing definitions.